Wintellect/MSLearn/Object-Oriented Programming in Python/includes/2-use-attributes.md

 - A photo of the person's face
 - A unique ID for the person such as a Social Security number

-It's obvious that these should be instance attributes because everyone has a different Social Security number and face.
+It's obvious that these should be instance attributes because no two Social Security numbers and faces are identical.

 ## Load a database of faces